MaikeMorrison/personal-website/content/home/experience.md

   date_start = "2020-09-01"
   date_end = ""
   description = """
-  I am working with Dr. Noah Rosenberg to develop an $F_{ST}$-based tool for measuring ancestry variation in inference of population structure.
-More info to come!
+  With Drs.
+Noah Rosenberg and Nicolas Alcala, I developed an $F_{ST}$-based tool, called FSTruct, for quantifying the variability of a population's estimated ancestry.

+  **Check out our [R package on github](https://github.com/maikemorrison/fstruct) and [paper on bioRxiv](https://www.biorxiv.org/content/10.1101/2021.09.24.461741v1)! **
   """